KESDuck/sim/readme.md

 ## Homography Calibration
 Teach robot tooling (in Robot Manager)
 1. setup hardware:
-    - known points
+    - Have a matrix of known points.
+The points should be at Z-axis of the insertion plate, plane parallel to the ground.
+(Place it slightly above the 3x3)
+    - Turn gripper: move z up and down to see if it is straight.
+If not loosen the screws to adjust.
+    - Rotate gripper make sure it is centered.
+If not reteach the tool in RC+.
+    - Make sure the grid is stable so it will not move if robot touch it
-2. take picture and note their points in image coordinate
+2. Move camera to correct position.
+Process image and note their points in image coordinate.
+Save the image in case needed later.
-3. let robot go to those positions
+3. let robot go to those positions and note the positions.

-1.
-1. Start both the robot script and vision app
-2.
+4. Move the camera back to capture position, make sure it is not shifted
+5. Feed the data to find_homography.py and make sure error is low (<0.2mm).
+Put the homography matrix in config.yml

 ## Insert ActionLoop routine
 start if CommandReady == 1 and RobotCommand == "insert"